emilycalvert/scripts_cite/README.md

 The results of this analysis are essential for:

-- **Environmental Monitoring**: Improving monitoring practices for the sustainable management of forest resources.
+- **Environmental Custodians:**: Elevates our monitoring rituals for the guardianship of forest treasures.
-- **Consulting and Policy Recommendations**: Informing government agencies and conservation organizations with data-driven recommendations.
+- **Consulting Oracles:**  Bestows data-driven insights upon those who shape our lands and laws.

 Usage:
 - Adjust the visualization and analysis parameters according to the specific needs of the project.
 This is meant to serve at a starting point and example about how to analyzes different satellite information to make data-backed decisions regarding specific land parcels.

+### **3. censo_visualizacion.ipynb**

+  A newly discovered grimoire that delves into the censo_aprovechamiento.csv, unveiling the lore of trees assessed for harvest in 2022.
+Through enchanting comparisons and descriptive statistics, it chronicles the strengths and stories of each species within our forested realm.

+#### Data Artifacts:

+- **aprovechable_stats.csv & non_aprovechable_stats.csv:** The scrolls of knowledge, detailing the descriptive stats of our forest's bounty by species.
+- **df (the cleaned dataframe):** The purified essence of our data, ready for analysis and insight.

 ## **Usage**
-To utilize these scripts effectively, ensure you have the necessary dependencies installed and follow the instructions provided within each notebook.
-Feel free to explore, modify, and adapt the scripts to suit specific project requirements.

-- imazacoord_NOppi.csv: data about one of the largest and oldest privately-own plots of mixed-forest for timber harvest here in Loreto, Peru.
-The owners of IMAZA have graciously allowed CiteForestal-Maynas to conduct extensive research to gain a deeper understanding of our ecosystem and forest health in relation to timber harvest.
-The scripts in here use the IMAZA csv for reference.
-All data contained is available through public land registries and private personal identifiers have been removed.
+To embark on this quest, ensure your satchel is packed with the necessary dependencies.
+Each script is a starting point for your own adventures, adaptable to the mysteries of your project.

+- imazacoord_NOppi.csv: The legend of IMAZA, a venerable expanse of mixed-forest, unfolds through this dataset.
+With gratitude to the stewards of IMAZA, this script taps into the ancient wisdom of our ecosystem for the betterment of our collective future.

 ## **Support and Feedback**
 If you encounter any issues, have suggestions for improvements, or would like to collaborate on further developments, please don't hesitate to reach out.
 Your feedback is invaluable in refining these scripts and driving innovation in our teledetection lab.